UserLevelUp/OpNode/README.md

 # OpNode Tree Based Database

+Create a branch based on the master branch an attempt a pull request.
+Please don't post spammy PRs.

 Issues being added for Hactoberfest are:

 Create a video of how to use OpNode to attact a larger talent pool to work on this open sourced project.